panjan/blog/_drafts/heater.md

 - utility knife
 - pencil
 - electric drill
-- needle nose pliers for manipulating cables (optional)
 - screw driver
 - multimeter
+- needle nose pliers for manipulating cables (optional)
+- USB to serial converter and jumpers for flashing the Sonoff (optional)

-## Flashing the Sonoff
+## Flashing the Sonoff (optional)

-TODO
+This step is optional if you don't need integration with Home Assistant.

+Sonoff devices are relatively easy to flash.
+I've flashed mine with an alternative [firmware called Tasmota](https://github.com/arendst/Sonoff-Tasmota).
+I wanted something open-source and easy to integrate with Home Assistant.
+Some soldering and a USB-to-serial converter are required.
+There are tutorials on flashing the Sonoff available.

+> If you decide to flash the firmware, make sure to test the device with the original firmware first.

 ## Wiring